 Get a personality, Nightshade

 Drawing another comparison with Samurai Warrior, Nightshade (or Lampshade as he’s called by almost everyone) has a “Popularity” (or Karma) bar and a classic Health one.
-Probably only three or four of the quests to gain popularity would be required to get the bar up, as required by some of the other tasks in the game.
+Probably only three or four of the quests to gain popularity would be enough to get the bar all the way up, as that is indeed required by some of the other tasks in the game.
 While these quests cannot, clearly, be called useless, there are still several things to do in the city that I am still not clear if they serve any purpose at all.
-Some of these seem to be simple alternate routes to come to the same places or ways to get our wannabe superhero to be a tiny bit stronger, but there’s a couple of subquests that seem to serve no big purpose, except providing some minimal lore, along with items that seem to not have a specific use anywhere in the game.
+Some of these seem to be simple alternate routes to come to the same places or ways to get our wannabe superhero to be a tiny bit stronger, but there’s a couple of subquests that seem to serve no big purpose, except providing some minimal lore, along with items that don’t seem to have a specific use anywhere in the game.

 The game uses a hybrid of direct control and point and click, as Nightshade can be moved with the D-pad while the A and B buttons are, respectively, used for the examine and operate commands.
 A further press of the SELECT button brings us to control a pointer, in order to select our desired option from the full menu of commands, like Jump, Pick Up, Talk and so on.
 Coming from having played my share of adventures, I’d much prefer to have the examine and pick up commands readily available (Lucasarts style), but then again, for the average gameplay of Nightshade one would need only pick up and operate.The other commands are used quite rarely, like Jump which I think is used two or three times in the whole game.